streamr-dev/monoplasma/README.md

 ## Threat model

-Main threat scenario: the side-chain operator creates a sock-puppet account, assigns it all the tokens held in the root-chain, commits the state into root-chain contract, and drains it by withdrawing.
+Main threat scenario: the trusted operator creates a sock-puppet account, assigns it all the tokens held in the root-chain, commits the state into root-chain contract, and drains it by withdrawing.

 To combat this, in Monoplasma there's a freeze period after the state commit is published.
 In case of faulty or missing (withheld) state (balance book) contents, everyone can exit using old unfrozen root hashes.